Kaltsoon/sequelize-find-unique/README.md

 [![Test](https://github.com/Kaltsoon/sequelize-find-unique/actions/workflows/test.yml/badge.svg)](https://github.com/Kaltsoon/sequelize-find-unique/actions/workflows/test.yml)

-Retrieves a single Sequelize model entry by a unique column (or a combination of multiple columns).
+Retrieves a single Sequelize model entry by a unique column or an unique combination of multiple columns.
 Multiple queries with same `where`, `attributes` and `include` parameters are automatically batched using a [dataloader](https://github.com/graphql/dataloader) and will result in a single database query.
-This can come in handy for example on a GraphQL server.
+This is very useful, especially on a GraphQL server to avoid the [N+1 Problem](https://shopify.engineering/solving-the-n-1-problem-for-graphql-through-batching).

 This library is heavily inspired by [Prisma's](https://www.prisma.io/) `findUnique` method.